 The AMG models also feature large composite brake discs (15.4-inch diameter in front, 14.4-inch in the rear), to slow them in a hurry, converting all that speed to heat in mere moments.
 Providing room for those big binders are 20-inch alloy wheels, 8.5 inches wide in front and 9.5 inches at the rear, wearing low-profile 255/35R20 front and 275/35R20 rear tires.
 Mercedes claims the CL65 can stop from 60 mph in 116 feet.

-The Mercedes-Benz CL-Class coupe is a melding of sensuous design and cosseting luxury that few other vehicles in the world can match.
+The Mercedes-Benz CL-Class is a melding of sensuous design and cosseting luxury that few other vehicles in the world can match.
 The CL-Class offers svelte driving dynamics and a near endless list of luxury and safety equipment.
-This is a car for people who are smitten by its special nature, technological arsenal or monumental power, have the wherewithal to afford one and prefer understatement to flamboyancy.
+Boasting monumental power, this is a big luxury coupe loaded with technology.
+The CL-Class comes in a range of models offering ever higher levels of performance.

 Options As Tested

 Premium 2 package ($3,490), Driver assistance package ($2,950), Sport Plus One package ($6,650), heated steering wheel ($490), Splitview ($710).

 We're sorry, we do not have the specific review that you requested.
 Please check back as we are continuously updating our review selections.